katiesavage/workshop-library/full/track-water-consumption-iot-dotnet/README.md

 ![Smart Water Bottle 1](solution/pictures/setup-1.jpg) ![Smart Water Bottle 2](solution/pictures/setup-2.jpg)

+## Workshop Milestones
-## Milestone 1: Setup and connect your I<sup>2</sup>C IoT devices
+- Milestone 1: Setup and connect your I<sup>2</sup>C IoT devices

-## Milestone 2: Connect your IoT devices to your PC
+- Milestone 2: Connect your IoT devices to your PC

-## Milestone 3: Design the "smart water bottle"
+- Milestone 3: Design the "smart water bottle"

-## Milestone 4: Write the code to detect your water consumption!
+- Milestone 4: Write the code to detect your water consumption!
    1. Read from the accelerometer and weight sensors
    2. Set up auto-detection to store the timestamp, weight, and acceleration anytime we drink, refill, or move our bottle